eilrix/github-directory-downloader/README.md

     /** Download mode.
      * 'async' - make as many async requests as possible.
 Fast downloading for small repos
-     * but your IP can get blocked for too many requests
+     * but your IP can get blocked for too many requests;
      * 'sync' - by default.
-Dowloading files ony by one */ mode?: 'sync' | 'async';
+Dowload files ony by one */ mode?: 'sync' | 'async';
 }
 ```